 requires.
 There are no godparents.
 If you choose to have a

-Thanksgiving Service, you may also have a Baptism Service for
+during the 10.30am service, you may also have a Baptism Service for

 your child at a later date when you feel ready.

-Following your initial enquiry, you will
+Following your initial enquiry, at which

-invited to attend an All Age Service,
+be invited to attend an All Age Service,

 where you can experience the sort of service that includes